edelinic/ISDM-tut-1-/Assignment Document.md

 This process is done based on the match between a customer's profile and a relationship managers profile and skill.
 A customers profile will be automatically made using a profiler tool and a relationship managers profile is made through a 10 minute questionnaire upon them being hired.
 A relationship managers profile may include age, sex, culture, language proficiency, experience and product knowledge.
-During outbound calls the system automatically calls a customer according to a customer target list.
-This list consists of tuples of information in the form of <potential customer, Product proposed> and it is provided to a specific relationship manager.
 The system retrieves the customer details from the database and provides the relationship manager guidelines and a script to help provide improved service to the end customer.
 For Inbound calls a customer contacts the CMC which has its own private branch exchange to route calls.
 A customer will get a score from 1-10 based on the likelihood to purchase the product (e.g. repeat customers may have a higher score, customers from particular postcodes may have lower scores, etc..).
-A customer with higher scores is served first.
 Similarly a skill score is allocated to a relationship manager based on their previous call duration and profile.
 Customer is redirected to a relationship manager according to skills and best match.
-During busy times a customer is directed to an interactive voice response unit promoting them for options.
+During busy times a customer is directed to an interactive voice response unit promoting them for options, and gathering information.
-It may ask a few questions before redirecting the customer to the automatic call distributor routing the call to the first available appropriate relationship manager.

 # Approaches/Justification
 In our approach to this information systems development project we have decided to use design thinking.
 Design thinking is an approach that involves considering what technological assets available and what business strategies are reasonable can be converted into customer value.
-We have applied all 5 stages of design thinking in the project, this includes:
+We have applied all 5 stages of design thinking in the project:

-Empathise: In this stage we consider every stakeholder involved with the information system development project and try to regard every possible problem and wants they may have.
-In this case we identified all the stakeholders but did not utelise the interview method and made reasonable assumptions on the requirement document given to us.
-Furthermore we made empathy maps to get a deeper insight towards the specific stakeholder.
+Empathise: In this stage we considered every stakeholder involved with the information system development project and try to regard their wants/needs.
+Since we couldn't utilize interviews, we instead made reasonable assumptions based the requirement document given to us, and also created empathy maps to give us deeper insight to stakeholders.

-Define: In this stage we define the problems that have been identified through empathising stage.
+Define: We define the problems that have been identified through empathising stage.
 We brainstormed point of view statements based off the requirements, assumptions and user story maps.
 These POV statements will allow us to ideate with a set goal in mind.

-Ideate: In this stage ideas are generated to solve the problems at hand and the best idea is used as the solution.
+Ideate: Ideas are generated to solve the problems at hand and the best idea is used as the solution.
 We used the POV statemts to create HMW statemtents to help us come with ideas for the issues we have gathered.
-HMW statements gives us a starting point to brainstorm from.
-We then brianstormed provide as many answers as possible in the form of user stories and voted as a team on which solution is the best.
+From there, we brainstormed in the form of user stories and developed a best solution.

 Prototype: In this stage an early version of the product is made to test the voted solution, get feedback on the prototyped solution, reduce assumptions and answer questions.
 Models that we used in this project include:

 1. * Case Diagrams: We have used case diagrams as one of our artifacts as it gives the simplist overview of the entities, relationships and cases.
-Furthermore, it can be used as a communication tool to convey they development teams ideas to a person with less software development experience e.g. project owner.
+Furthermore, it can be used as a communication tool to between the development team and less software-literate stakeholders.

 2. * Activity Diagrams: We have used activity diagrams as one of our artifacts as it gives an overview of the flow of data within a specific case diagram.
 This will allow the development team to visualise what is the system needs.

 3. * Class Diagrams: We have used class diagrams as it gives an indepth view of the structure of the system.
 Classes, attributes, operations and relationships between objects are shown allowing for the developers to easily understand what needs to be done.

-4. * Collaberation Diagrams: We have used collaberation diagrams as it shows the realtionship between objects to create a particular use case.
+4. * Collaboration Diagrams: We have used collaberation diagrams as it shows the realtionship between objects to create a particular use case.
 This will allow developers to easily understand and implement the objects and their relationships accordingly.

 Test: This is an iterative process where tests are done on the completed product.
 Results used in this phase are used to redefine problems and show the understanding of a user when they are using the product.
-In this case we got weekly feedback from out tutor on our progress and made adjustments to our work accordingly.
+In this case we got weekly feedback from out tutor and made adjustments accordingly.

 # Development Methodology (Agile)
-The development methodology we have chosen to use is scrum.
-Scrum is a development metholodgy that assumes the software development process is unpredictable.
+The development methodology we have chosen to use is Scrum Methodology, which assumes the software development process is unpredictable.
 It is a continual iterative process where development is planned out into small increments and adjusted accordingly to any of the possible outcomes.
 The activities that we have used from scrum include:

 1. * Backlog: We made a backlog using the github issues function to allocate tasks that needed to be done each week.
 This will allow us to keep track and prioritise tasks during development depending on circumstances.

 2. * User Stories: We made user stories to descripe features of the product.
 Furthermore we made a user story map to prioritise them.
 This will allow us to create multiple object oriented artifacts that will assist in development.

-3. * Sprint Planning/Reviewing/Retrospective: We planned out the work that had to be done according to the backlog and after the sprint we would get feedback on our progress from our tutor/customer and them we would reflect on the feedback.
+3. * Sprint Planning/Retrospective: We planned out the work that had to be done according to the backlog and after the sprint we would get feedback on our progress from our tutor/customer and them we would reflect on the feedback.
 This will allow us to improve on our mistakes and further improve on our strenths.

 # Scope/Assumptions
 1. RM Questionaire will be conducted at hiring to populate system, existing RMs will be required to complete questionaire